COMSOC-Community/comsoc-website/docs/index.md

 game theory (which is to game theory what COMSOC is to social choice).

 <span class="interdisciplinary-header lettrine">Experimental<br>Assessment</span>
-Social choice problems mostly models real-life processes.
+Social choice problems mostly model real-life processes.
 There is thus an important interplay between (computational) social scientist and behavioural scientists.
 Assumptions and hypotheses can thus be tested in controlled environments to assess how realistic they are.
 Feedback can be collected on voting rules and other aggregation mechanisms to determine their usability.